The SAP Fiori Launchpad in SAP Business Client

 - SAP Business Client consumes the theme selected in SAP Fiori launchpad

 *This might be different compared to SAP Fiori launchpad running in a standalone browser (here, in-place navigation might occur).
+With the upcoming version of SAP Business Client 8.0 (planned for Q1, 2023 inplace-navigation will be offered incl.
+SAP GUI for Windows transactions)

 **The Fiori navigation concept – intent-based navigation (IBN) – can also be integrated into classic Dynpro applications using an ABAP API.
 Therefore, you need: